-Good customer service teams all have one thing in common - their habits.
+Good customer service teams all have one thing in common—their habits.
 In the world of customer service, there are very clear rules about what you should and shouldn't do, however it's still hard to find good customer service these days.
-This blog will go over 5 winning habits of good customer service teams.

-The first thing to keep in mind - your customers don't actually want to talk to you.
+The first, and most important thing, that you need to keep in mind is that your customers don't actually want to talk to you.

 I mean, they really don't want to talk to you.

-So if you are talking to a customer, really, the most important think to keep in mind is that you're likely their last resort.
+So if you're talking to a customer, you should always be aware that you're likely their last resort.
 They're probably very frustrated because statistically, they've been browsing the internet looking for their own solution and can't find one.

 Good customer service teams don't ever forget this.
 Good customer service teams will use this information to shape every interaction they have with their customer to make it as painless as possible.

 That being said, here are 5 winning habits of highly successful customer service teams.